 Yay you, you’ve graduated from your cosmetology school AND passed the exam!
 You’re ready to go out into the world and change lives, one cos service at a time.
 Really, finding a job in your chosen profession is no different for any type of career.
 You have to have an idea about what you’re looking for, what it is you have to offer, and what part of the industry you want to focus on.
 Aside from tidying up your resume and perfecting your portfolio, there are a few other things that can help you.

 - Job placement: Many beauty schools offer job placement services.
 Utilize them, that’s what they are there for.

-- Apply yourself: There are a kagillion salons on every street corner.
+- Apply yourself: There are salons on every street corner.
 Visit them, take a look around, and notice whether or not you could see yourself working there.
 If yes, then fill out an application.

 - The Internet: Websites such as Indeed.com, LinkedIn, CareerBuilder, and Craigslist have extensive job postings.
 It’s not a bad idea to spend some time checking those out.

 - Network: Find out about local networking events, grab your cards and maybe a friend or two, and go!